Arie Luyendyk Jr. and Lauren Burnham Reveal Their Wedding Invitations

 The former Bachelor took to Instagram on Wednesday to share a photo of the couple's wedding invitations.
 The front of the invites featured a picture of the couple staring lovingly into each other's eyes as the sun glistened behind them.
 There was also a black-and-white shot of the duo holding hands on the back of the invitations, as well as a call-to-action to find more details on their wedding website.

-However, all of the key information was right on the card.
-The invitations listed the date for the big day, as well as the venue location.
+All of the key information, however, was right on the card.
+For instance, the invitations listed the date and venue for the big day on the front.
 The two will tie the knot in a non-televised ceremony on Jan.
 12, 2019 at the Haiku Mill in Maui, HI.

-As an added personal touch, each invitation contained a stamp with the bride and groom's monograms "A + L."
+As an added personal touch, each invitation contained a stamp with the bride and groom's initials, "A + L."

 "Sending these out this week!" the season 22 star wrote on Instagram.
 "January can't come soon enough."